Cartesian Equation: Understanding the Basics

 An equation of curvature or surface can be referred to as a Cartesian equation theoretically.
 The Cartesian coordinates of a position on a curve or surface are the variables.
 On the graph, the x-axis has one variable, and the y-axis has another.
 It is vital to understand the parametric equation before finding the Cartesian equation.
 As an example, if the parametric equation for y = 4t is given, you must divide both sides by 4 to get the Cartesian equation (1/4) y = t.

-Cartesian equation: What is its purpose?
+Cartesian equation: what is its purpose?

 Cartesian equation